Proactive Planning Can Soften Blow of Major Estate, Gift-Tax Exemption Cuts on Horizon

 |$3.5 million to $10 million||40%||45%|

 |$10 million to $50 million||40%||50%|

 Please see the image below for a summary of key parts of the legislation.

 You can establish or adjust a trust now to shield assets from higher estate tax in the future.
 Acting soon is critical because it could be a “use-it-or-lose-it” situation.

 Trusts can work and protect in many life situations, from elderly parents, to children and your future generations, to divorce, to unforeseen creditor claims and financial difficulties.

 Estate planning experts we have spoken to advise doing something now, or at least getting ready to do so, including getting your attorneys thinking about it.
-We suggest having a draft plan drawn up without delay, and for clients to be prepared to make a wealth transfer in the remaining months of 2021.
+Depending on your situation, you can have a draft plan drawn up without delay, and for clients to be prepared to make a wealth transfer in the remaining months of 2021.